 Tubeless-compatible mountain bike tires are a choice.
 It not only means fewer ride-stopping punctures but tire pressure can be run low to increase traction and smooth riding.

 The range of tire widths for gravel bikes spans 35 to 40mm.
 The wider the tires, the easier it will be to ride off-road sections.
 The thinner the tire, the faster you’ll cover the flatter surfaces.

 Bikes focused on more technical off-roading are sometimes shipped with 650B wheel size.
 The frame is compatible with larger diameter sizes, so swapping out as needed is a quick job.

 Gravel bikes have a wide range of gears on a one-by system that allows for riding at speed on flat and slightly inclined terrain without spinning out.
 The speed will never reach road bike speeds but will be faster than a mountain bike can get.

 Most gravel bikes run disc brakes.
 They are effective in all weather conditions and respond fast when needed.

 Mounting points and racks:

-A mountain bike would have one or two positions to mount water bottle cages, a gravel bike up to four positions for cages, racks, and panniers.
+A mountain bike would have one or two positions to mount water bottle cages, and a gravel bike up to four positions for cages, racks, and panniers.